 The doctors justified it by saying that people who are extremely sick don’t have shiny hair as the patient did.
 However, laparoscopic surgery proved that the colon was largely choked due to endometriosis.

 Doctors give numerous reasons why some people can’t experience as much pain as they say.
 Some of them include: young age, optimal weight, and good oral health.
 Recently, medical research has finally started to figure out what patients of chronic pain have known for long.

 Due to prolonged pain, the pain points become super sensitive to the pain signals and as a result, they amplify the experienced pain.
 Moreover, once all these changes take place, reversing them is almost impossible.

 Medical students these days lack training about chronic pain patients.
 In fact, they only get a few hours of information on this topic.
 Due to the lack of sufficient understanding of the pain, that a large number of people have to live with and how it works, doctors as well as medical practitioners, term the patient’s experience as an exaggeration.

 In other words, this means that doctors end up denying some disability since it is not physically visible to the eye.

 A need for better doctors

-In this advanced era, the world is in need of such doctors who are better well-versed when it comes to chronic pain.
+In this advanced era, the world is in need of doctors who are well-versed when it comes to chronic pain.
 Practicing doctors should also be ready to acknowledge the impact that chronic pain has on patients.